tydickinson29/PRES2iPpy/README.md

 ## Relevant Publications (sorted by publication date, most recent at top; last updated 29 July 2021)

 Dickinson, T.A., M.B.
 Richman, and J.C.
-Furtado, 2021: Subseasonal to Seasonal Extreme Precipitation Events in the Contiguous United States: Generation of a Database and Climatology. *Journal of Climate*, in press. doi: https://doi.org/10.1175/JCLI-D-20-0580.1.
+Furtado, 2021: Subseasonal to Seasonal Extreme Precipitation Events in the Contiguous United States: Generation of a Database and Climatology. *Journal of Climate*, **34**, 7571-7586. doi: https://doi.org/10.1175/JCLI-D-20-0580.1.

 VanBuskirk, O., P. Cwik, R.A.
 McPherson, H. Lazrus, E. Martin, C. Kuster, and E. Mullens, 2021: Listening to Stakeholders: Initiating Research on Sub-seasonal to Seasonal Heavy Precipitation Events in the Contiguous U.S. by First Understanding What Stakeholders Need. *Bulletin of the American Meteorological Society*, in press. doi: https://doi.org/10.1175/BAMS-D-20-0313.1.